eugenia1984/english/b1-english-for-developers/7-learn-how-to-use-conditionals.md

 **If** you **restart** the system, the problem **will go away**. -> Restarting the system will likely resolve the issue.

+### Firts Conditional with might:

+The sentence uses the First Conditional, structured as: `IF + PRESENT SIMPLE / MIGHT + BASE VERB`.

+In this context:

+`If they get new investors` -> is the condition (a possible action).

+`It might help` -> is the result (a possible benefit from the action).

 ---